telerik/reporting-docs/getting-started/web-designer/improving-basic-report.md

 			![Adding an existing shared data source to the child report from the Assets manager.](images/add-existing-shared-data-source.png)

-		1. In the popped-up `Browse For Folder` dialog sele `Shared Data Sources` on the left and choose the `productSalesData.sdsx` file, which is our shared data source.
+		1. In the popped-up `Browse For Folder` dialog select `Shared Data Sources` on the left and choose the `productSalesData.sdsx` file, which is our shared data source that we just saved from the main report.

 			![Selecting an existing shared data source SDSX file from the 'Browse For Folder' dialog in the child report.](images/select-existing-shared-data-source.png)

-		1. Click `Save` and ensure the `productSalesData1` component appears under the `Shared Data Sources`.
+		1. Click `Save` and ensure the `productSalesData1` component appears under the `Shared Data Sources` of the child report.

 1. Let's use the SharedDataSource to create our Pie Chart: